MSSAPSCA1/Azure_Sentinel/README.md

    8. Select the preferred JSON file from the previously downloaded and extracted file.
    9. The Deployment process will start.

-## How to edit the Azure Sentinel Analytics Rules to fit your organizations requirements
+## How to edit the Azure Sentinel Analytics Rules to fit your organization's requirements

 ## [ARM Template Editor for Analytics Rules](https://github.com/MSSAPSCA1/Azure_Sentinel/blob/main/AZ_Sentinel_Analytics_Rules_Editor.py)

+### Description:
 Python script to modify properties of Azure Resource Manager (ARM) templates for bulk modification of Azure Sentinel Analytics Rules.
 Currently capable of modifying Rule Status (Enabled/Disabled), Rule Frequency, and Rule Period for any number of Azure Sentinel Analytics Rules contained within any number of ARM template files.

 ### Notes from Azure Sentinel: